The term folk horror has been popping up more these days. But what does it mean, exactly? And why is it turning heads?

 2. The Witch (2015)

-It's the 1630s in New England and William and his family have been banished from a Puritan colony.
-They must learn how to survive on their own, and at first life doesn't seem too hard.
+In New England during the 1630s, William (played by Ralph Ineson) and his family have been banished from their Puritan colony.
+So, they must learn how to survive on their own—and at first life doesn't seem too hard.

 One day, however, their youngest son Samuel disappears.
 From that moment onwards, nothing is ever the same for them.